mroberts70/slicknavwithnivoslider/README.md

 # slicknavwithnivoslider
-A webpage that includes both a working nivo slider slideshow and a working slicknav mobile menu
+A webpage that demonstrates how you can have both a working nivo slider slideshow and a working slicknav mobile menu together on the same page.

 https://slicknavwithnivoslider.netlify.app/